LorenzDuremdes/Second-Brain/plant.md

 1. plant; form the [[cladogram|clade]] Viridiplantae (Latin name for "green plants"), a group that includes the flowering plants, conifers and other gymnosperms, ferns and their allies, hornworts, liverworts, mosses, and the green algae, but excludes the red and brown algae^[https://en.wikipedia.org/wiki/Plant] (why?)

+# interpersonal
+1. a study finds that plants sharing the same growth medium can exchange microRNAs that silence genes in the recipient, suggesting the nucleic acids may act as signaling molecules^[https://www.the-scientist.com/news-opinion/plants-use-rna-to-talk-to-neighbors-69337]